ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Replication Manual.md

 Altibase provides the following additional features.
 A detaield description of how to use the add-ons and limitations is given in the section on Extra Features.

 -   Recovery Option
-    : If experiencing abnormal server termination during the replicaiton, data recovery option is available for preventing data inconsistency between servers by replications.
+    : If experiencing abnormal server termination during the replication, data recovery option is available for preventing data inconsistency between servers by replications.

 -   Offline Option
     : If an error occurred in the active server with the Active-Standy replication environment, this function allows applying untransffered logs to the Standy Server with the offline option.